-The Tax Justice Network.
-Tax Justice & Human Rights: The 4 Rs and the realisation of rights.
-2021
+- Tax Justice & Human Rights: The 4 Rs and the realisation of rights.

 How do you define “harm done to countries”?

-We define ‘harm done to countries’ as the impact on the determinants of health resulting from tax abuses carried out within a country by international actors.
+We define ‘harm done to countries’ as the impact on the determinants of health resulting from reduced government revenues due to tax abuses.

-The effect of these tax abuses acts by reducing government revenue and thus spending on public services and the determinants of health or fundamental economic and social rights.
+Reduced government revenue means less spending on public services and the determinants of health or fundamental economic and social rights.